techidaily/site-facebook/source/_posts/1719150126533-unleash-spotify-on-a-miniplayer-inside-facebook.md

 ## More Audio Features Are Coming Soon

- To better compete with Clubhouse and its many copycats, Facebook has decided to implement other audio features such as[Live Audio Rooms and Soundbites](https://www.makeuseof.com/facebook-introduces-social-audio-features-compete-clubhouse/) .
+ To better compete with Clubhouse and its many copycats, Facebook has decided to implement other audio features such as [Live Audio Rooms and Soundbites](https://www.makeuseof.com/facebook-introduces-social-audio-features-compete-clubhouse/) .
 These should arrive in the summer of 2021.

  Image Credit:[Spotify](https://newsroom.spotify.com/2021-04-26/share-explore-and-discover-music-and-podcasts-via-spotify-in-the-facebook-app/)